 A recent interview with D’Agata, conducted by Ander Monson.
 There is discussion toward the end of Lifespan of a Fact, along with his philosophy of the essay.

 Here is D’Agata’s essay as originally published in The Believer Magazine, “What Happens There.”
-And the material from the essay would also makes its way into the conclusion of his book focused on Las Vegas and Nevada, About a Mountain.
+And the material from the essay would also make its way into the conclusion of his book focused on Las Vegas and Nevada, About a Mountain.

 And for comparison and contrast regarding policies on facts and nonfiction, here is the journal Creative Nonfiction.